phucLam05/travel-planner-sallma/docs/BENCHMARK_ANALYSIS.md

 This metric directly measures grounding quality and is the closest automated implementation of the proposal's "retrieved from verified knowledge base" criterion.

+Raw benchmark totals for the reported run:

+- Single-agent: `109` verified places out of `249` generated places across `30` create cases
+- Multi-agent: `418` verified places out of `420` generated places across `30` create cases

+Important note: the published values `43.73%` and `99.39%` are **macro-averages across cases**, computed as the mean of the 30 per-case verified rates.
+They are not the same as the one-shot pooled ratios `109/249` and `418/420`.

 ### 2.2 Budget Accuracy
 Budget accuracy is defined as the absolute difference between the budget claimed in the generated response and a deterministic recomputation of the total trip cost.